Free Legal Advice Clinics

 - MN Disability Law Center offers some free civil legal assistance to people with disabilities with legal issues related to their disabilities.

-- Estate and Elder Law Service (Volunteers of American of MN) offers reduced rate legal services for people who have a lower income.
+- Estate and Elder Law Service (Volunteers of America MN) offers reduced rate legal services for people who have a lower income.
 Areas of law include: trusts, estate planning, probate, powers of attorney, health care directives, guardianship, conservatorship, medical assistance planning, and some real estate.